Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 I hope this video helps you understand the charge of misdemeanor illegal carrying of weapons in Louisiana.
 If you need a criminal defense attorney in Louisiana for this charge, give me a call.

-Carl Barkemeyer understands the consequences of a gun charge conviction, whether it is a misdemeanor of felony.
-He will use his experience defending these types of cases to provide superior representation to the accused.
-Contact Baton Rouge criminal defense attorney, Carl Barkemeyer, at (225) 964-6720 to discuss your case.
+The Barkemeyer Law Firm understands the consequences of a gun charge conviction, whether it is a misdemeanor of felony.
+We will use our experience in defending these types of cases to provide superior representation to the accused.
+Contact our Louisiana criminal defense attorney for help.